-So, how can brands be sure they’re meeting consumers expectations for individualized offers, and optimizing their revenue by doing so?
+So, how can businesses be sure they’re meeting consumers expectations for individualized offers, and optimizing their revenue by doing so?
 The key is a personalization engine.

-Personalization engines are what drive individualized marketing.
-These technology tools analyze customer data – from internal and third-party sources, as well as information about ongoing customer behavior.
-The insights derived from this data then enables companies to curate and tailor experiences that are unique to each customer.
+Personalization engines, also called personalization platforms or personalization recommendation engines, are what drive individualized marketing.
+These technology tools analyze customer data – from internal and third-party sources like browser cookies, as well as information about ongoing customer behavior.
+The insights derived from this data then enables businesses to curate and tailor experiences that are unique to each customer.
 Personalization engines, according to Gartner, "apply context about individual users and their circumstances to select, tailor and deliver messaging such as content, offers and other interactions through digital channels in support of three use cases — marketing, digital commerce and customer experience."

 Some may use the terms customer data platform (CDP) and personalization engine interchangeably.
-But these solutions are actually very different when you look more closely at their capabilities.
+But these solutions are actually very different when you view their capabilities more closely.

-Personalization engines go even further, helping marketers combine both known user data and anonymous data, then delivering personalized content, offers and other experience via digital channels, all based on predictive modeling.
-Personalization engines are typically powered by artificial intelligence (AI) and machine learning (ML) to achieve a level of personalization and scale that is not possible using traditional marketing methods or tools.
+Personalization engines go even further, helping marketers combine both known user data and anonymous data, then delivering personalized content, offers and other experience to existing customers and potential customers via digital channels, all based on predictive modeling.
+Personalization platforms are typically powered by artificial intelligence (AI) and machine learning (ML) to achieve a level of personalization and scale that is not possible using traditional marketing methods or tools.

 As the amount of data available continues to grow exponentially, personalization engines also must be scalable.
 This is necessary for ingesting data about thousands of customers and processing millions of queries per minute, then delivering results in a timely manner.